djperrone/SpaceAdventures/README.md

 # How to run:
 Download jar file in Executable folder and double click or run in intellij.
 Can download and run entire intellij project as well
+- Source code can be found in SpaceAdventuresGame/src/SpaceAdventures

 # Second Project Meeting
 1. Project Title: "Space Adventures"